samvictordr/Fluorite-Linux/README.md

 ```
 dd if=/path/to/bootimage-mesakernel.bin of=/dev/sdx && sync
 ```
 Where sdx is the drive name of your USB.
-Double check your drive before flashing it, dd is infamous for doing unwanted things.
+Double check your drive before flashing it, dd is infamous for doing undesirable things.